TD22057/insteon-mqtt/README.md

    Payload: 'ON' or 'OFF'
 ```

-Input commands can be sent to this package to change the device state.
+Input commands can be sent to the device to turn it on or off, refresh
+the state, or download it's database

 ```
    Topic: insteon/set/AA.BB.CC